-Joan Barlow is the creative services officer of the Robert Wood Johnson Foundation.
+Joan Barlow is the brand officer of the Robert Wood Johnson Foundation.
 Since joining RWJF in 2000, she has worked across all areas of the Foundation, as well as within its expansive portfolio of health and health care programs.
-Barlow oversees creative strategy, design direction, brand management, and production of many of RWJF’s print and digital materials, and her creative direction has earned numerous awards.
+Joan oversees creative strategy, design direction, brand management, and production of many of RWJF’s print and digital materials, and her creative direction has earned numerous awards.

 With more than 25 years of communications design expertise at design firms and advertising agencies across the United States, she draws on a wealth of experience and work with a diverse client base in such industries as consumer products, hospitality, sporting goods, manufacturing, and pharmaceuticals.
 She was manager of Creative Services for Benetton Sportsystem, where she managed and designed promotional material for five Sportsystem brands.
 Her work there included branding and corporate identity, advertising, merchandising, and product packaging and store design for both domestic and international markets.

-Born in New Jersey, she and her husband, Philip, a commercial photographer, reside in Bordentown, N.J., in what was, in 1850, the original home of the Bordentown Banking Company.
+Born in New Jersey, Joan and her husband, Philip, a commercial photographer, reside in Bordentown, N.J., in what was, in 1850, the original home of the Bordentown Banking Company.